Redundancy and the Furlough Scheme How Are Redundancies Affected By The Furlough Scheme?

 You should always try and find ways to avoid making employees redundant.
 Regardless of their length of service.
 But, if the furlough scheme wouldn’t make any difference, you would be ok to carry on with the redundancy.
 A short service employee cannot claim unfair dismissal, so the risk is minimal.
 If their pay varied when they were last working, then you would need to work out an average.
 We can advise further if needed.

-Redundancy payments should generally be paid in one lump-sum payment.
+Redundancy payments should be one lump-sum payment.
 Usually either within the employee’s final pay, or on an agreed date after.
-However, there is generally limited risk in staggering payments, if an employee is made aware and consents to this.
+You can stagger the payments if your staff consent to this.
 To avoid any risk completely, a better option would be a settlement agreement, which ELAS can assist with.

-If someone is made redundant whilst on furlough, can they be retained on furlough for their notice?
-Can they be paid via JRS for their notice period?
+If I make someone redundant whilst on furlough, can they stay on furlough for their notice period?
+Can you use the JRS to pay them during their notice period?
 Or do they need to be paid in full for their notice period?

 Yes.
 The employer would normally need to pay the employee in full for their notice period.
 However, the employee can remain on furlough and the employer can recover 80% back for the notice period.